maksimmerkulov/head-first-java-2nd-edition/README.md

     - Page 564 — And if we want the set to stay sorted, we’ve got TreeSet
     - Page 565 — What you MUST know about TreeSet...
     - Page 566 — TreeSet elements MUST be comparable
+    - Page 567 — We’ve seen Lists and Sets, now we’ll use a Map

 ![Chapter 16](images/chapter-16.png)